Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Step 1: Create Your Plausible Account

-Head to plausible.io and sign up for an account.
-The registration process is straightforward:
+Go to plausible.io and register.
+The onboarding is straightforward:

 1. Enter your email and create a password